 Finding these solutions requires unique collaborations between researchers from a variety of backgrounds and the fresh insights they bring.

-The summer scholarships program is now open to all University undergraduate students, from any area of study and with any level of research experience.
+The summer scholarships program is now open to all University undergraduate and postgraduate coursework students, from any area of study and with any level of research experience.

 Our summer scholarships provide students an exclusive opportunity to join the Centre’s mission and undertake paid research with leading academics in world-class facilities.